cnescatlab/i-CodeCNES/Home.md

 Download and unzip the latest IDE version in a folder.

 ### i-Code CNES CLI
 Download the latest i-Code CNES CLI version [link](https://github.com/lequal/i-CodeCNES/releases).
-Then put the archive in your choosen location.
+Then put the archive in your chosen location.

 **On linux**
 ```sh